Emmett’s Place Provides a Comforting Space for NICU Families

-The MVH Foundation has joined with Ronald McDonald House Charities of Dayton and Dr. Derek and Emily Sorenson to create an updated and expanded family room at the Berry Women’s Center at Miami Valley Hospital’s downtown campus.
+The MVH Foundation has joined with Ronald McDonald House Charities of Dayton and Dr. Derek and Emily Sorensen to create an updated and expanded family room at the Berry Women’s Center at Miami Valley Hospital’s downtown campus.
 The space is called Emmett’s Place in memory of Emmett Mikael Sorensen who was born prematurely but, sadly, passed away shortly after his birth.

 Research shows, proximity during a hospital stay allows better communication between parents and the medical team, and improves adherence to complicated treatment plans.
 This project is entirely donor-funded and will rely on ongoing community support through the MVH Foundation.
 If you would like more information, or would like to donate to this exciting family project, please call Beth Hutter at the MVH Foundation office at 937-208-2700.